-On April 20th, Euphemia Haye hosted a JDRF walk that raised money for Juvenile Diabetes research.
-In fact, Team Euphemia Haye raised over $16,000 and still counting!
-The turnout was fantastic – over 60 people!
+Last year (2015) we hosted our annual walk to raise money for the Juvenile Diabetes Research Foundation.
+Last year, we raised over $14,000!
+The turnout was fantastic last year!
 Thank you to all those who participated and donated.
 We had a lot of fun and we’re so thankful to have friends that help us raise money for a cause that is very dear to our hearts.
+This year we hope to raise over $20,000!
+Learn more about becoming a walker and/or donating to Team Euphemia Haye!

 Euphemia Haye and its owners are dedicated to our community.
 We find it very important to give back to the Sarasota and Manatee area and the people in it.
 We are thankful that our community embraces us with open arms and continues to patronize us, keeping us as one of the area’s favorites.
 We say “thank you” by supporting local organizations and fundraising events.
 We love our beautiful little part of the world and we try to do a part in making it an even better place for young people to live and grow up in.
 Below are some of the causes and organizations that we support and are a part of: